 - Food Engineering

 For details on courses at the University of Burgos, browse the University of Burgos website.

-BU students, with advanced approval of the Resident Director, may enroll in a directed study for four academic credits.
+BU students, with advanced approval of the Director, may enroll in a directed study for four academic credits.

 Download a description of the Burgos University Spanish Studies Program.